Harsh-io/EVA-Speak/readme.md

 # EVA Speak

+EVA Speak is a local AI practice tool that helps a person review how they speak in a recorded interview or presentation.

+Upload an MP4 video, enter the expected text, and the app analyzes speech clarity plus basic visual communication estimates.
+Results are shown in the React UI and saved as JSON/CSV artifacts by the Python pipeline.

+## What the project does

+The project has three analysis stages:

+1. Speech analysis
+2. Visual analysis
+3. Combined React UI, API, and reporting

+### Stage 1: Speech analysis

-Stage 1 is a local, English-only speaking analysis MVP.
-It accepts an MP3, transcribes it with `faster-whisper` using `tiny.en` on CPU, compares the transcript with the fixed prompt, and writes a JSON report.
+Stage 1 takes an MP3 file, transcribes it with `faster-whisper`, compares the transcript with the expected text, and produces a JSON report.

+It helps answer questions like:

+- Did the speaker say the expected words?
+- Were there missing or extra words?
+- How fluent was the speech?
+- Were there long pauses, fillers, or repeated phrases?

+### Stage 2: Visual analysis

-Stage 2 accepts the matching MP4 and uses OpenCV with MediaPipe Face Mesh to estimate face presence, face direction, eye contact, looking-away events, and head stability.
-These are approximate visual communication signals, not exact gaze measurements.
+Stage 2 takes an MP4 file and uses OpenCV plus MediaPipe Face Mesh to estimate visual communication signals.

-Stage 3 combines both analyses in a local Streamlit dashboard, generates rule-based feedback and an interview readiness estimate, stores JSON reports, and appends a CSV history row.
+It looks at things like:

+- Whether a face was detected
+- Estimated eye contact
+- Face direction
+- Looking-away events
+- Head stability

+These are approximate estimates, not exact gaze tracking or emotion detection.

+### Stage 3: Combined report and UI

+Stage 3 combines the speech and visual results in the React UI through a lightweight Express API.

+It also:

+- Generates rule-based feedback
+- Calculates an interview-readiness score
+- Saves JSON reports
+- Appends a CSV history row

+## Main features

+- Upload and preview an MP4 video in the browser
+- Compare spoken words with the expected text
+- See readiness, fluency, pronunciation, and eye-contact estimates at the top of the results
+- See transcript comparison, missing words, inserted words, and substitutions
+- See speech metrics including confidence, low-confidence words, pauses, fillers, repetitions, and filler breakdown
+- See visual metrics including face direction and facial-expression estimate graphs
+- See feedback and known limitations
+- Download the final JSON report
+- Keep a local CSV history of previous analyses
+- Run the same pipeline from the command line

 Default sample prompt:

 > The quick brown fox jumps over the lazy dog.

-The dashboard supports two expected-text modes:

-- **Default sample** keeps the prompt above available as the fixed sample.
-- **User-entered** accepts a custom prompt or paragraph up to 5,000 characters.

-This project provides automated interview-practice feedback.
-Its pronunciation-style accuracy, confidence, pause, and repetition metrics are estimates and are not clinical assessments.

 ## Requirements

 - Python 3.12.3
+- Node.js 20 or newer
-- FFmpeg/FFprobe available on `PATH`
+- FFmpeg and FFprobe available on `PATH`
 - Windows, macOS, or Linux
 - Internet access on the first run so `faster-whisper` can download `tiny.en`